Guide: Resources and Forms

 For crisis intervention there needs to be a high risk of placement breakdown, high risk to safety/safeguarding, carer resilience concerns, previous placement moves, number of complex young people in placement, absconding, aggressive behaviour, Child Sexual Exploitation, substance misuse, mental health issues, self harm etc.

-For planned interventions, the risks are the same but there is early identification from Placement Planning Meetings, referrals, preventative measures, and 6 week time limited therapeutic interventions from Fostering Support and/or SAC CAMHS.
+For planned interventions, the risks are the same but there is early identification from Placement Planning Meetings, referrals, preventative measures, and 6 week time limited therapeutic interventions from Fostering Support and/or CAMHS.

 Preventative interventions are achieved by building a multi-agency approach around the child or young person to provide precise and specialised support at the right time.
 Progress is monitored at six week review meetings, giving an opportunity to respond to difficulties and concerns.